 Faye joined our ‘’out of hours team’’ in 2015 after graduating from Liverpool University with distinction.
 She is now a full time day member of staff.
 She undertook her training placements at multiple veterinary practices throughout the UK.
 She has a keen interest in surgery and exotic species.
 In her free time she enjoys snow boarding, gym sessions and when time allows creating her own art work.
 Faye has a rescue cat called Tilly.

 Beth joined our ‘’out of hours team’’ in 2015 after graduating from Liverpool University.
 In 2016 Beth left Ashleigh and took a position at a veterinary hospital in Chester.
 We are delighted to have her back working with us since March 2018 working both at our Chorlton and Sale branches.
 In her free time, she enjoys snowboarding, running and baking.
 Beth has a menagerie of pets.
 Including three rescue dogs Finnigan, Macy and Blue, and four cats Huxley, Matilda, Scout and Garfunkel and three chickens.

 Lucija iLičić – MRCVS

 Lucija graduated in 2016 from the Faculty of Veterinary Medicine, University of Zagreb, Croatia.
-Lucija joined our “out of hours” team in 2017.
+Lucija joined our “out of hours” team in February 2017 and is now a full time day member of staff.
 She has a keen interest in veterinary medicine and in her spare time she enjoys exploring the outdoors and watching movies.